apache/servicecomb-website/_users/service-configurations.md

         enabled: true
       timeoutInMilliseconds: 30000
   circuitBreaker:
+    Consumer:
       sleepWindowInMilliseconds: 15000
       requestVolumeThreshold: 20
   fallback:
+    Consumer:
       enabled: true
+  fallbackpolicy:
+    Consumer:
       policy: throwexception
 ```

 > **NOTE:**
 >
-> You need to enable service governance for fallback, The provider handler is bizkeeper-provider, and the consumer handler is bizkeeper-consumer.
+> You need to enable service governance for fallback, The provider handler is `bizkeeper-provider`, and the consumer handler is `bizkeeper-consumer`.
+If `Consumer:`/`Provider:` was omitted, your configuration would not work, and service governance would be enabled with default configuration.